bbauska/UofM-AdvStyling/readme.md

 The best way to get help is to utilize the discussion boards.
 I know that this may be new to many of you so let me explain how the discussion boards work.
-We always have one friendly \"where are you from?
+We always have one friendly &quot;where are you from?
-/introduce\" yourself board where people tend to be social.
+/introduce&quot; yourself board where people tend to be social.
 Other than that, we encourage people to use the discussion section that goes with the week you are on.
-Notice that I said \"use\" not \"post.\" We really want to encourage you to read before you post.
+Notice that I said &quot;use&quot; not &quot;post.&quot; We really want to encourage you to read before you post.
 You will often find your question already there.
-If you don\'t find your question, make sure to post.
-There are no \"stupid\" questions.
+If you don&apos;t find your question, make sure to post.
+There are no &quot;stupid&quot; questions.
 Ever.
 (Sometimes you may just have found a mistake on my part that I will need to fix.)

 ## Course Slides